kirteshdudawat/SubwayTransition/README.md

 Take EW line from City Hall to Bugis [ TimeOfVisit: 2021-06-07T23:35, Travelled stations so far: 10, JourneyTime in Minutes: 110 ]
 ```

-# Assumptions:
-1. StationList provided in excel would always have date in `d MMMM yyyy` format.
-2. Station code would be unique for each station for a line.
-If station is interchanging station, then it should have separate station code corresponding to each line.
-3. If station is interchanging station, station name will still be same on all lines.
-4. In case we have multiple optimized path (with same complexity), we would return any one of the optimized path.
-5. Two station / node could only have one connecting line.
-6. Each Station Line would have its corresponding rules to calculate travel-time and stop-time in application.yml.

-# How to start the application?
-###Notes:
-1. Instructions / guidelines mentioned below is as per Mac OS.
-Steps should be executable on other OS, but syntax may differ.
-2. Default application port is 9090.

-### 1. Using Terminal
-    1.1.
-Prerequisites:
-         Make sure you have following sofware /tools installed on your system:
-            1.1.1.
-Java JDK (Recommended version: JDK 11.0.11)
-            1.1.2.
-Maven (Recommended version: 3.8.1)

-    1.2.
-Go to project directory/workspace.
-Project directory path would be something like:
-    `/Users/<YOUR_SYSTEM_PATH_HERE>/SubwayTransition`

-    1.3.
-In the project directory, execute following commands:
-        1.3.1. `mvn clean compile`
-        1.3.2. `mvn package`

-    1.4.
-To run the project use command in same directory / workspace:
-        1.4.1. `java -jar target/SubwayTransition-0.0.1-SNAPSHOT.jar`

-    1.5.
-To verify application has successfully started,
-        1.5.1.
-Open browser, and go to `http://localhost:9090/healthCheck`
-               OR use CURL via terminal: `curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://localhost:9090/healthCheck`
-        1.5.2.
-You should see response as `{"success":true,"body":"healthCheck successful.","errors":null}`

-### 2. Using IntelliJ IDEA
-    2.1.
-Prerequisites:
-         Make sure you have IntelliJ to import / open maven based Spring-Boot web projects.
-         Make sure you have JDK and Maven plugins installed or you could manually install JDF and Maven.

-    2.2.
-Once you import the project in IntelliJ, follow the below mentioned steps:
-        2.2.1.
-Go to SubwayTransitionApplication.java file, and Run SubwayTransitionApplication class.
-               (SubwayTransitionApplication is entry point for application)

-    2.3.
-To verify application has successfully started,
-        2.3.1.
-Open browser, and go to `http://localhost:9090/healthCheck`
-               OR use CURL via terminal: `curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://localhost:9090/healthCheck`
-        2.3.2.
-You should see response as `{"success":true,"body":"healthCheck successful.","errors":null}`

-# How to run test?
-   Use command `mvn test` in terminal to run all test cases.

-# Trouble-shooting:

-## Port 9090 already in use, how to change port?
-    In application.properties file change config server.port to an open port.

-    Path to application file would be something like:
-    /Users/<YOUR_SYSTEM_PATH_HERE>/SubwayTransition/src/main/resources

 #Pending Work: